George Brudenell-Bruce, 6th Marquess of Ailesbury

 George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury, DSO, TD, KStJ, DL, JP (21 May 1873 – 4 August 1961), styled Earl of Cardigan between 1894 and 1911, was a British peer and an officer of the auxiliary forces.
-According to his hand-written memoirs, available at the Wiltshire and Swindon History Centre, he went by the name Chandos.
+According to his hand-written memoirs, he went by the name Chandos.

 Background and education

 Brudenell-Bruce was the son of Henry Brudenell-Bruce, 5th Marquess of Ailesbury and Georgiana Sophia Maria Pinckney.
 He was educated at Westminster School.
 He succeeded his father in the marquessate on the latter's death on 10 March 1911.